 III.
 Types of Passive Income

-The two main types: (I) Time-Intensive and (II) Capital Intensive.
+The two main types: (I) Time-Intensive and (II) Capital Intensive (III) Business

 Time-Intensive Passive Income Streams